sPrizio/bluebell/README.md

 - Core models and services, repositories
 - Importing functionality for bringing trades & market data into the system
 - Data parsing system meant to collect historical data for use with back-testing and data-visualization systems. (v0.0.1: FirstRateData, v0.0.2: Trading View)

 ---

+### Configuration Notes
+This project can be executed locally using Docker.
+Ensure that docker is installed locally before running the following command:
+`docker compose --env-file .env.dev up --build`

+You can also run the project in a detached mode (which is preferable for local development) with the following command:
+`docker compose --env-file .env.dev up --build -d`

+This will initiate the project in Docker using the `.env.dev` file and variables.
+Please ensure that the `.env.dev` file is created in your project directory.
+You can use `.env.example` as a guide.
+Also to note, staging and production configuration can likewise be implemented in their respective files: `.env.staging` & `.env.prod`.

+---